CRB CLINIC - DIGITAL DENTISTRY

 044 580 40 04

-The goal of diagnosis is to identify what exactly is causing jaw pain.
+The goal of diagnosis is to identify what exactly is causing jaw crunching.

 During the diagnostic, we assess the condition and function of the jaw joints, cervical vertebrae, musculoskeletal system, bite alignment, periodontal condition, and the condition of the joint's bony structures.